 During the AGM, members of the Roulant – that is, anyone who has been a client, volunteer, staff member or donor within the past 12 months – will elect members to the Roulant Board, the governing body responsible for our overall-policy making.
-Taking part in the governance of a community organization is a unique and wonderful opportunity.
+Taking part in the Roulant’s governance is an exciting and impactful way to engage with your community.

 What does the Board do?

 Charities in Canada are governed by a voluntary Board.
 This group of individuals is legally responsible for overall governance.
 Generally speaking, staff members are responsible for day-to-day operations and decision making, while the Board provides leadership, direction and oversight through, for example:

 - The development of long-term strategic plans and organizational policies

 - Making some of the bigger decisions such as approving the budget

 - Supervising the Executive Director